What’s a “Life Stack”? #

 This is my “Life Stack”.
-I used to call it “Stuff I Use” but “Life Stack” sounds cooler.
+I used to call it “Stuff I Use” but thought “Life Stack” sounded cooler.
 Either way, it’s a list of things that I use to manage my life or that I simply enjoy using.

-- Apple iPad Pro 10.5″ – I am not an iPad-only person.
+- Apple iPad Pro 10.9 (2021) – I am not an iPad person.
 Not sure I ever will be but this is a great device anyway.
+The Magic Keyboard makes it usable.

-- iPhone X – It’s an iPhone.
-A really nice one.
+- iPhone 12 Mini – It’s an iPhone.
+The properly sized one.
 I put it in the Computing category but it goes in nearly every category.

 Here’s the software that I currently use on a regular basis.